 • Cucumber – Any cucumber works here, but to reduce waste, I prefer using Persian cucumbers.
 Not only are they smaller, but they’re also less likely to surprise you with a bitter taste.

-• Taco Holder – This one is optional but it will come in handy when forming the tacos.
-I have these Taco Holders, and I know it might be tough to believe, but they have come in handy on many occasions.
+• Taco Holder – This one is optional but it will come in handy when forming to get that perfect taco shell shape.
+I have these Taco Holders, and I know it might be tough to believe, but they have come in handy on many occasions. (*affiliate link)

 mixing the tempura mix with chopsticks

-Prepare half the package of tempura mix in a bowl according to the instructions, being careful not to overmix.
+Prepare half the package of tempura mix in a bowl according to the instructions (it’s usually the box + ice cold water), being careful not to over mix.
 While the packaging likely mentions this, it’s worth emphasizing.
 When the oil is ready—only when it’s ready—place one sheet of nori on top of the tempura mix, then flip it over to coat the other side.
 Immediately and gently place the coated nori into the hot oil.
 Avoid lingering, as the nori may break.

 Using tongs or, my favorite, chopsticks, submerge the nori for a few seconds before releasing it.
 Cook the first side for 30–45 seconds, then flip and cook the other side for the same amount of time, or until the tempura is light in color.